Concussion Rehabilitation: Types of Therapy and How They Can Help You

 Things to Remember

 The therapy you receive as part of your concussion management and treatment plan can vary dramatically based on where you go, what kind of therapy is provided, and how that therapy is provided.
 As a general rule of thumb, targeted therapies should be delivered at least several times per week.
 Otherwise, your brain won’t be taxed enough to make a change and start recovering.

 In addition, there is a big difference between therapy designed to help manage your symptoms and therapy designed to improve your symptoms.
 The best treatment centers, doctors, and therapists will work with you to address the cause of your symptoms rather than focus on helping you live with them.

 While no one can guarantee you a symptom-free life after treatment, it is possible to recover from post-concussion syndrome.
 90% of our patients show symptom improvement after just one week of treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a consultation.

 Mark D. Allen earned a PhD in Cognitive Science at Johns Hopkins University with post-doctoral training in Cognitive Neuroscience and Functional Neuroimaging at the University of Washington.
 He has 15 years of research and clinical experience in fMRI, with 22 publications in tier-1 peer-reviewed scientific journals, 3 book chapters, and dozens of presentations at scientific and professional conferences in neuroscience, neuroimaging, and neuropsychology.
 Having collected and analyzed fMRI data from over 1,000 experimental subjects and over 300 clinically-referred patients, Dr. Allen is a pioneer and expert in the development of fMRI for use in clinical settings.